mafshin/Interview-Assignment/README.md

 In case of ProductApi getting down or slowness the policies can be configured to retry requests or break the circuit to prevent cascade effect of retrying failed requests.
 These policies can be configured via `FaultTolerance` section in [appsettings.json](/src/Insurance.Api/appsettings.json)

+# Response Caching
+A configurable in memory cache is added to cache responses from product api.